 Croatian associations and Catholic Missions

 Croats founded Hrvatski dom- Hogar Croata Montevideo in 1928.
 In 2018 they celebrated its 90th anniversary.
 Hrvatski dom is the place where Croat descendants gather and socialize.
 There is a sports club (football, chess) and the library.
 They also organized classes of Croatian.
 There are no other Croatian clubs in this country.
 Uruguay- Croatian Commercial Chamber has been established in Montevideo.
 There are no Croatian Catholic Missions in Uruguay but occasionally, a priest from Buenos Aires says a mass for Croatian immigrants.

 Publishing and Media

-On Sunday, Montevideo broadcasts radio-show in Croatian and Spanish language for members of Croatian Diaspora.
+On Sunday radio station from Montevideo broadcasts the program in Croatian and Spanish for members of Croatian Diaspora.

-On 8 July, 2001, in Punta del Este, Square of Republic of Croatia has been blessed and opened.
-This event was made possible by the members of Croatian community in Punta del Este, headed by Frano Čizmić.
+On 8 July, 2001, in Punta del Este, Square of the Republic of Croatia has been blessed and opened.
+The square was opened thanks to the great efforts made by the members of Croatian community from Montevideo and Punta del Este, headed by Frano Čizmić.